tbody-cfs/hermes-3/docs/sphinx/examples.rst

 in the future.

-So far, only 1D example cases received this treatment, resulting in a new, updated example ``1D-threshold``.
-The remaining examples are available in ``examples/1D-tokamak/extra`` but are not guaranteed to be the most optimal or work right out of the box.
+So far, only 1D example cases received this treatment, resulting in a new, updated example ``1D-threshold`` and the remaining 1D cases moved to ``examples/1D-tokamak/extra``.

-1D Scrape-off Layer (SOL)
+Note that many will likely work with no modifications.

+1D Field line
 -----------------------

 .. _1D-threshold: